-The RA will notify the Agency in writing of its interest to revise the RCSR as per the terms and conditions of the declaration.
-It will discuss the proposed revisions with the Agency and affected federal government departments and may invite comment from stakeholders on the proposed changes.
-For a re-declaration of the RCSR, a public consultation period will be required.
-The RA will then submit the proposed revisions to the Agency, along with a statement providing a rationale for each revision proposed, as well as a request that the Agency amend or re-declare the RCSR.
+The RA will notify the Agency in writing of its interest to amend the RCSR.
+It will discuss the proposed amendments with the Agency and affected federal government departments and may invite comment from stakeholders and the public on the proposed changes.
+The RA will then submit the amended RCSR to the Agency along with a statement providing a rationale for the amendment, and request that the Agency amend the RCSR.
+The Agency may amend the RCSR without changing the declaration period if the changes: